MicrosoftDocs/appcenter-docs/docs/distribution/codepush/react-native.md

 If you want to be able to install both debug and release builds simultaneously on the same device (highly recommended!), then you need to ensure that your debug build has a unique identity and icon from your release build.
 Otherwise, neither the OS nor you will be able to differentiate between the two.
 You can achieve this by performing the following steps:

-1. In your `build.gradle` file, specify the [`applicationIdSuffix`](http://google.github.io/android-gradle-dsl/current/com.android.build.gradle.internal.dsl.BuildType.html#com.android.build.gradle.internal.dsl.BuildType:applicationIdSuffix) field for your debug build type, which gives your debug build a unique identity for the OS (e.g. `com.foo` vs. `com.foo.debug`).
+1. In your `build.gradle` file, specify the [`applicationIdSuffix`](http://google.github.io/android-gradle-dsl/current/com.android.build.gradle.internal.dsl.BuildType.html#com.android.build.gradle.internal.dsl.BuildType:applicationIdSuffix) field for your debug build type, which gives your debug build a unique identity for the OS (like `com.foo` vs. `com.foo.debug`).

     ```groovy
     buildTypes {